plone/plone.api/src/plone/api/docs/portal.rst

 Get portal object
 -----------------

-Getting the Plone site object goes like this:
+Getting the Plone portal object goes like this:

 .. code-block:: python